 Celebrities are rarely on time, but never count on that.
 I honestly can’t remember a time when a celebrity or politician has been on time.
 This is not an indictment of the person, but more about the busy schedules they keep.
 Celebrities are constantly delayed, so be efficient, don’t waste their time, set up early and plan for things to go wrong.

 The better prepared you are, the happier your client, and your guest will be.

 Be flexible When Working with Celebrities

 Flexibility is important.
 One celebrity I worked with had her own ideas about my lighting setup.
 After spending several hours setting up and perfecting my lighting, she arrived, introduced herself and promptly rearranged my main light to a position she preferred.
 I’ll be honest, it irked me, but she wasn’t rude about it and in the end, the change did not make much of a difference either way.
-She left happy with the shoot and the experience and the clients who hired me were thankful that I remained flexible and professional.
-I earned that clients trust and was hired for several more shoots after that.
+She left happy with the shoot and her experience and the clients who hired me were thankful that I remained flexible and professional.
+I earned that client’s trust and was hired for many more photoshoots after that.